 - Freezing (cryotherapy).
 Actinic keratoses can be removed by freezing them with liquid nitrogen.
 Your doctor applies the substance to the affected skin, which causes blistering or peeling.
 As your skin heals, the damaged cells slough off, allowing new skin to appear.
 Cryotherapy is the most common treatment.
 It takes only a few minutes and can be done in your doctor's office.
 Side effects may include blisters, scarring, changes to skin texture, infection and changes in skin color of the affected area.

 - Scraping (curettage).
-In this procedure, your surgeon uses a device called a curet to scrape off damaged cells.
+In this procedure, your doctor uses a device called a curet to scrape off damaged cells.
 Scraping may be followed by electrosurgery, in which the doctor uses a pencil-shaped instrument to cut and destroy the affected tissue with an electric current.
-This procedure requires a local anesthetic.
-Side effects may include infection, scarring and changes in skin coloration at the site of treatment.
+This procedure requires local anesthesia.
+Side effects may include infection, scarring and changes in skin color of the affected area.

 Preparing for your appointment

 You're likely to start by seeing your family doctor or primary care doctor.
 In some cases when you call to set up an appointment, you may be referred directly to a specialist in skin diseases (dermatologist).

 What you can do

 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your appointment.
 For actinic keratoses, some basic questions to ask your doctor include: